shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 Ever since Raspberry Pi came into my world, I have been exploring better ways to interact with it.
 Take Kodi the media player for example - yes, keyboard and mouse are fine; yes, its native web interface is super powerful; and yes, you can even use your TV remote directly if it's HDMI-CEC-compatible.
 But there's something about Raspberry Pi's small form factor abd open source nature that just make me wish for a hands-free experience.

 To my surprise, there doesn't seem to be a satisfactory end-to-end tutorial anywhere that suits my need.
-But that's about to change - please join me in my quest to build a voice-controlled Raspberry Pi.
+However, that's about to change - please join me in my quest to build a voice-controlled Raspberry Pi.
 Before we get started, here is a list of all the hardwares/sofwares that we will need:
 * [Raspberry Pi](https://www.raspberrypi.org/) and [Kodi](https://kodi.tv/)
 * [Webhook](https://github.com/adnanh/webhook)
 * [Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding)